 “Yes, I did,” she said with a placating smile.
 “We’re friends out to lunch, not a date.”
 Oops, why did she say that?
 They weren’t on a date, that much was true, but did she have to put the word out there?
 Especially in front of Molly Sue, who just continued to grin as she worked on her picture?

-She still remembered Rebecca calling her breathless with excitement upon returning her first date with Liam.
+She still remembered Rebecca calling her, breathless with excitement upon returning from her first date with Liam.
 He held the door open and everything.
 Such a gentleman! her friend had gushed.

 Help with what?
 She scolded herself.
 Kiss away his tears?
 Ridiculous.
 Ridiculous and moreover very, very wrong.

 She could be his friend, as she had been for his late wife.
 But not if she continued to find herself swooning after him like this.
 Even this simple friendly lunch put her in dangerous territory.
 She wanted to help, but she also didn’t know how to deal with grief as deep as Liam’s.
 She didn’t know whether it was okay to talk about Rebecca or if doing so would only make him hurt more.
 She didn’t know whether offering him a reassuring hug was a nice, friendly gesture, or if the fact that her heart sped up when she thought about touching him made it a selfish, sinful thing instead.

 So many questions, and not even close to enough answers.